 On auction day, the bids can come in thick and fast.
 We want to alleviate any concerns you may have and make the whole process as stress free as possible.

-- A deposit cheque for 10% of the purchase price drawn on an Approved Financial Institution (please see the Common Auction Conditions) and payable to Sharpes will be required.
+A deposit cheque or card payment for 10% of the purchase price drawn on an Approved Financial Institution (please see the Common Auction Conditions) and payable to Sharpes will be required.
 Please make sure that there are sufficient funds in your account.
 We do not accept cash.